Get the right amount of coverage you need to protect your valuables with Lemonade Home.

 Frequently Asked Questions

-With most jewelry insurance you can expect to pay about 1-2% of the value of your insured jewelry each year in premiums.
+Most jewelry insurance costs 1-2% of the value of your insured jewelry each year in premiums.